-Outdoor living room ideas – 31 ways to create space to unwind
+Outdoor living room ideas – 15 ways to create the most stylish and serene space to unwind

-These outdoor living room ideas will help you create the garden living space that you’ve always dreamed of
+These outdoor living room ideas will help you create the garden lounging spot that you’ve always dreamed of

 To make the most of this ‘extra room’, we must think creatively about how to plan, design and decorate.
 An outdoor living area should offer all the comforts and style of an indoor living room but also be designed with the weather, privacy and surrounding features such as patios, planting and lawns in mind.

 Most outdoor living areas will lead directly from the house into the garden or yard.
-Create a strong connection between both spaces, or you will end up with a disjointed look.
+So it's important to create a strong connection between both spaces, or you will end up with a disjointed look.
 The easiest way to achieve this is with confident use of color.

 Take your first cue from the dominant shades and styles in the connecting indoor room and echo these outside.
 'People want to see a flow from their interiors to their exteriors, and the best way to achieve this seamlessness is through creating an aesthetic that you can carry through both spaces,' says Jonny Brierley, CEO of outdoor furniture company, Moda Furnishings.